DineWithMe/Development-Tools/Styling and Rule/Good Coding Habbit.md

 However we are talking about such mistake in general and how to close the possibility of such mistake.

-If possible we should take care as much cases as possible, and the default case should alert the developer that there is a not taken care case.
+We should take care as much cases as possible, and the default case should alert the developer that there is a not taken care case.

-## Do not use environment variable as condition for case
+The less cases default take care of, the safer it is.

+## Create more dotenv file rather than environment cases

 consider this code: